datafolklabs/cement/doc/source/dev/mvc.rst

 and similar data.
 It should never return functions or other non-serializable objects.

+*Note: You can also tell Cement to write output to a file rather than STDOUT by passing "output_file='/path/to/file'" in your return dict().*

 Controllers are very flexible.
 Some people won't want to use Genshi templating, which is perfectly fine.
 The following exposes a command without template rendering: